Published by Carl Hedinger. Last Updated on February 29, 2024.

 We won’t avoid the movie references here because, in Lake Lure, you can have the time of your life.
 Any Dirty Dancing fans will know exactly what I’m talking about.

 But beyond Lake Lure serving as a backdrop for much of that iconic movie, a visit will get you close to the water via a boat tour.
 Of course, you can relax on the beach.

 And if there’s any time of year to visit, pick September when the Dirty Dancing Festival is going on.
 You bet there’ll be dancing, music, and arts and attempts at that famous lake lift.

 Hop off the Blue Ridge Parkway and spend some time in Little Switzerland, which we refer to as our next mountain getaway.
 Don’t forget to stop by the Switzerland Cafe and General Store, where you can shop, eat, peruse, and more.

-Visitors to Sylva will love the natural surroundings, including spots like Pinnacle Park and Wolf Creek Lake.
+Visitors to Sylva will love the natural surroundings, including spots like Pinnacle Park and Whiteside Mountain.
 Stick around for fun at the American Museum of the House Cat.

 And if you’re into beautiful historic buildings, check out the Jackson County Public Library.
 A nice view of downtown awaits from up there.

-Many of these spots in Central North Carolina are within quick reach of a day trip, especially from Raleigh, Durham, and Chapel Hill.
-Some small towns we share are near Charlotte and even considered part of its metropolitan region.
+Many of these small towns in Central North Carolina are within quick reach of a day trip, especially from Raleigh and Durham.
+Some are near Charlotte and even considered part of its metropolitan region.